hpssjellis/on-device-vision-ai/datasets/README.md

 ### Dataset B Testing, The main dataset used in the paper.
 About 39 images per class

+Note: The header file has a trained myWeights.bin and myWeights.h files to train from or you can delete those and start from scratch.

 ```
 #define NUM_CLASSES 3
 String myClassLabels[NUM_CLASSES] = {"0Blank", "1Cup", "2Pen"};